synadia-io/connect-runtime-vanilla/README.md

 ### sources
 The `sources` directory contains the source components provided by the runtime.
 Similar to a sink, each source has its own definition file.

+## Contributing
+We love to get feedback, bug reports, and contributions from our community.
+If you have any questions or want to contribute, feel free to reach out in the #connectors channel on the NATS slack.

+Take a look at the [Contributing](CONTRIBUTING.md) guide to get started.